At Least 143 Dead In DR Congo Boat Fire - UrduPoint

 But on Friday, he added, "several families were still without news of their loved ones".

+Search efforts continued on Saturday, "but the chances of finding survivors or additional bodies are slim, three days after the tragedy", a humanitarian source told AFP, speaking on the condition of anonymity.

-A vast Central African nation, the Democratic Republic of Congo suffers from a lack of practicable roads.
+A vast central African nation that covers 2.3 million square kilometres (900,000 square miles), the DRC suffers from a lack of practicable roads while planes serve only a limited number of cities and towns.

-As a result travel often occurs on lakes, the Congo River and its tributaries, where shipwrecks are frequent and the death tolls often heavy.
+As a result people often travel on lakes, the Congo River -- the second longest in Africa after the Nile -- and its winding tributaries, where shipwrecks are frequent and the death tolls often heavy.

 A chronic absence of passenger lists often complicates search operations.